 Double-check both external and installed scripts

 Changing a theme can change what scripts run when a visitor comes to your site.
-In turn, this can break some functionalities or skew your analytics reporting.
+In turn, this can break functionalities or skew your analytics reporting.

 Ensure your URLs are perfectly remapped